Khushi Shaala – children thriving

 Local community members are collaborating with Kshamtalaya, Brio, and the RSCERT to pilot the curriculum with 120 educators, who will offer further feedback on the feasibility of the program.
 This will also allow for initial evaluation of the program and receive feedback and response from children as well.

-Through a deep and effective pilot process, feedback and results are to be integrated into the curriculum for the state to consider a roll-out.
-Kshamtalaya and Brio will advise for further training based on insight and learning from the pilot.
+Through a deep and effective pilot process, feedback and results are to be integrated into the curriculum and training approach for the state’s planned implementation.
+Kshamtalaya and Brio will work together to develop impactful, scalable training methods and offer time-bound implementation support, starting in 2025.

 Historias que Sanan